 This modern business world has created a little bit of a conundrum.
-Many companies have a team was so skilled at engaging clients through social media that they have let their skills at face to face communications slip.
-If you are brave enough to put your skilled employees to work representing you on Facebook and such, be sure to check out their confidence and basic skills in a public speaking scenario, also.
+Many companies have a team that was so skilled at engaging clients through social media that they have let their skills at face to face communications slip.
+If you are brave enough to put your skilled employees to work representing you on Facebook and such, be sure to check out their confidence and basic skills in a Public Speaking scenario, also.
 Don’t make the mistake of assuming their comfort and savvy in communicating online will automatically translate to offline environments.
+Here are some public speaking tips and tricks.

-Public speaking is hard but a little training can go a long way.
+Public Speaking is hard but a little training can go a long way.
 Being prepared can take a lot of the fear away.
-With that in mind, here are a few pointers to help you and your team be ready when that prospective investor asks you to provide a panel at their next event.
+With that in mind, here are a few public speaking tips and tricks to help you and your team be ready when that prospective investor asks you to provide a panel at their next event.

 Show your employees the schedule of events that you have determined are important to your business and the reasons why it is hurting your bottom line to miss them.
 When they realize it is also hurting them they will feel more like an insider.
 There is nothing that builds confidence more than the feeling that you really do have something important to say.